publication

 Why Soil Capital wrote this

-Soil Capital runs Europe largest insetting programme: 1,800 farmers, 500,000 hectares, 16 million euros paid to farmers for measured carbon outcomes.
+Soil Capital runs Europe's largest insetting and contribution programmes: 1,800 farmers, 500,000 hectares, 16 million euros paid to farmers for measured carbon outcomes.
 Our MRV is TÜV verified and ISO 14064-2 certified.
 We have sat next to sustainability teams during dozens of CSRD audits.
-This guide is the playbook we wish every team had two weeks before their first review.
+This guide is the playbook we wish every team had before their first review.

 Ready to future-proof your climate and regen ag strategy?